jaredpalmer/after.js/README.md

 ## Disable Auto Scroll Globally

-By default after.js will scroll to top when url changes, you can change that by passing a ref object to <After />.
+By default After.js will scroll to top when url changes, you can change that by passing a ref object to `<After />`.

 ```js
 // ./src/client.js